-Another Leslieville wall is getting a makeover with a mural painting.
+Another Leslieville wall has been given a makeover with a mural painting.

-The mural site — a 696 square-foot wall consisting of concrete, brick and vinyl — is located on the west wall of 1401 Queen St. E adjacent the TTC's Russell Carhouse.
+Produced by Dmitry Bondarenko with support from Matt Durant Studio, whose studio occupies the building, the mural covers a 696 square-foot wall consisting of concrete, brick and vinyl.
+It's located on the west wall of 1401 Queen St. E adjacent the TTC's Russell Carhouse.

-The mural will depict human habitation of the Leslieville area throughout history, beginning with the original pre-settler communities such as the Anishanabe, and Wendat tribes and concluding in the post-industrial, present-day neighbourhood.
+The mural depicts human habitation of the Leslieville area throughout history, beginning with the original pre-settler communities such as the Anishanabe, and Wendat tribes and concluding in the post-industrial, present-day neighbourhood.

 In the background, a perspective view of the east end will stretch into the distance, populated with the many distinctive industrial era buildings, and poised cranes hinting at future development to come visible in the background beyond.
 The emphasis of the imagery will be on family and the movement of people through time and nature through the prism of the neighbourhood’s past and present.